Pye Telecom History Group - Virtual Pye Museum

 Wireless Set No. 18 (1940)

 WS18 close upWireless Set No. 18 was the first volume production man-pack radio station for the British Infantry.
-It was based on a design by the Government Signals Experimental Establishment (SEE) but improved on by Pye Limited.
-The rapid finalization and production of the equipment appears to have been stimulated by the experience of the British Expeditionary Force (BEF) against the German forces in France and loss of equipments in the Dunkirk evacuation.
+It was based on a design by the Government Signals Experimental Establishment (SEE).

-The equipment consists of separate tuneable transmitter and receiver modules mounted in a back-pack style carrying case, complete with integral battery mounted in the base of the case.
+The WS18 equipment consists of separate tuneable transmitter and receiver modules mounted in a back-pack style carrying case, complete with integral battery mounted in the base of the case.
 A sectional vertical rod aerial was used mounted on a base at the side of the case.
 Alternatively a long wire ground aerial could be used to make the operator and station less conspicuous.
 A pair of metal flaps and folding canvas hood provided water protection to the front of the unit.
 The equipment was designed to be carried by one man and operated by a second.
-See photo of equipment in use.

 The valves used were relatively fragile 2 Volt filament types.
-These sometimes limited the operational use of the equipment when (according to Pye Limited employees who conducted post-events analysis) the internal valve filament support springs fractured during parachute drops, as in Operation Market Garden near Arnhem.
+These sometimes limited the operational use of the equipment when (according to Pye Ltd employees who conducted post-events analysis on equipments returned from the field) the internal valve filament support springs fractured during parachute drops, as in Operation Market Garden near Arnhem.
 See internal view of transmitter and internal view of receiver.
-This particular equipment illustrated was manufactured by Invicta Radio, another company operated by the Stanley family, owners of the Pye Group at the time.
+The particular WS18 equipment illustrated above was manufactured by Invicta Radio, another company operated by the Stanley family, owners of the Pye Group at the time.

 Production life: 1939 - 1945